-This course is designed to help child and youth care practitioners create positive change in the lives of youth by understanding that one of the most powerful influences in an adolescent's life is the peer group.
+This course is designed to help individuals working with youth create positive change in the lives of youth by understanding that one of the most powerful influences in their lives is their peer group.
 The course focuses on concepts and skills that can be used in peer groups to support positive change for young people.
 Participants will learn to identify the strengths of individuals within the group and coach them in ways to help other youth in their group; to identify and explore group roles through strategies for group dynamics; and to define the role of the worker in supporting the development of strengths within the group.